Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Simulation Results

 \subsection{The Cooperative Offloading Case}

 In this subsection, we study the performance of the cooperative offloading scheme, and make a comparison with the previous non-cooperative offloading.
 In the first example, we compare the performance of the cooperative and non-cooperative offloading schemes, when the fog nodes' computation capacity $F_{\ell,\max}$ increases.
-For simplicity, we assume that all the fog nodes have the same $F_{\ell,\max}$ and $F_{C,\max} = 1.5\times 10^3$\, (Gflops/second), $C_{\ell,\max} = 200$\,(Mbps), $\forall~\ell\in {\cal L}$, $B_k =100$\,(Kbits) and $D_k=200$\,(Mflops),~$\forall~k\in {\cal K}$.
-The result is shown in Fig.~\ref{fig:example2_soft}.
+For simplicity, we assume that all the fog nodes have the same $F_{\ell,\max}$ and $F_{C,\max} = 1.5\times 10^3$\, (Gflops/sec), $C_{\ell,\max} = 200$\,(Mbps), $\forall~\ell\in {\cal L}$, $B_k =100$\,(Kbits) and $D_k=200$\,(Mflops),~$\forall~k\in {\cal K}$.
+The result is shown in Figure~\ref{fig:example2_soft}.
 From the figure, we see that with the increase of $F_{\ell,\max}$, the maximum latency decreases consistently.
 In particular, for small-to-medium $F_{\ell,\max}$ the cooperative offloading attains smaller latency than the non-cooperative one.
-However, when the fog nodes' computation capacity exceeds the cloud's, i.e., $F_{\ell,\max} \geq 1.5\times 10^3$\,(Gflops/second), the non-cooperative offloading becomes better.
-This can be explained as follows: When fog nodes have sufficient computation resources, it would be more preferable to process the tasks at the fog nodes, rather than compressing and forwarding the tasks to the cloud, because the latter may further incur latency due to the capacity-limited fronthaul links.
+However, when the fog nodes' computation capacity exceeds the cloud's, i.e., $F_{\ell,\max} \geq 1.5\times 10^3$\,(Gflops/sec), the non-cooperative offloading becomes better.
+This can be explained as follows: When fog nodes have sufficient computation resources, it would be more preferable to process the tasks at the fog nodes, rather than compress-and-forwarding the tasks to the cloud, because the latter may further incur latency due to the capacity-limited fronthaul links.
 To verify this, we tabulate the ratio of tasks computed at the fog nodes for the two offloading schemes in Table~\ref{table:task_at_fog_F_L}.
 It can be seen that the non-cooperative offloading has more fog nodes participating in the computation.
+By contrast, the cooperative scheme tends to offload the task to the cloud, because the cooperative compress-and-forwarding can better exploit the transmission diversity to reduce the transmission latency as compared with the non-cooperative offloading.
+In addition, we see that the ``Cooperative min. distance (cloud compute)'' scheme is better than the ``non-cooperative min. distance (fog compute)'' scheme, even if the fog's computation capability exceeds the cloud's.
+This again demonstrates the advantage of cooperative transmission in reducing the transmission latency.